God beyond God

 Absolute faith, or the state of being grasped by the God beyond God, is not a state which appears beside other states of the mind.
 It never is something separated and definite, an event which could be isolated and described.
 It is always a movement in, with, and under other states of mind.
 It is the situation on the boundary of man’s possibilities.
 It is the boundary.
 Therefore it is both the courage of despair and the courage in and above every courage.
 It is not a place where one can live, it is without the safety of words and concepts, it is without a name, a church, a cult, a theology.
 But it is moving in the depth of all of them.
 It is the power of being, in which they participate and of which they are fragmentary expressions.
 (1)

-To despair, let go, to encounter the Nameless, to lose our self and yet be born again:
+To despair, let go, to encounter the infinite Ground of Being; to lose our former life and (religious) identity, and yet be confirmed in our inmost being and ‘world’:

 4.

 It is Holy Week, Maundy Thursday.
-On the spur of the moment, I decide to attend an Anglo-Catholic church service.
+On the spur of the moment, I decide to attend a traditionally Anglo-Catholic church.
 I walk through the door and instinctively look for a little basin of water at the side.
 There is one!
 I dip my hand in and make the sign of the cross.
-I’ve never found these little basins of water - called holy water fonts or stoups - since my Roman Catholic days.
+I’ve never found these little basins of water - holy water fonts or stoups - since my Roman Catholic days.
 I keep looking in every Anglican church I step into.
-My body, muscle memory, keeps looking.

-The service is beautiful and moving.
-They have songs and tunes that open my heart.
-The service is reverent and solemn.
+The service is solemn and moving.
+It has melodies that open my heart.
 There is space.

 There is so much frankincense!
 I would come back just for this.
-I’ll agree to say anything, believe anything - though maybe not do anything - just as long as you give me my sweet, holy smoke!
+I’ll agree to say anything, believe anything, just as long as you give me my sweet, holy smoke!

 And there are things I dislike and tolerate: the sheer distance of the clergy from the parishioners.
-The lack of warmth when we share the sign of peace.
+The lack of warmth when I share the sign of peace with others nearby.
 The constant Almighty Father for God.

-Afterwards, I think: I’ll definitely come back.
-I am Catholic in my blood.
+Afterwards, I think: Gosh, I’ve been yearning for this, without fully knowing, for a very long time.
+I am so Catholic in my blood.
 It will never leave me and will always call me home - just one sound or smell is all it takes.
 At the same time, I’m happy being Quaker, too.
 We are a queer people.
 We renounce all this beauty and these sacred, luminous forms, and meet in some quite ugly buildings.
 But we love each other (on the whole), value freedom, and allow any one of us to stand up and speak, if the Spirit moves.
+And we often feel the power of being moving amongst us.

 References and credits